 Something prominent about Shopify’s free trial is that you won’t lose progress on your store if you decide to upgrade to a paid plan.
 Moreover, if you opt for a paid subscription during your trial period, then you don’t get charged until after the free trial expires.

-The free trial for all the Shopify pricing plans (Shopify Starter, Basic Shopify, Shopify, and Advanced Shopify) gives you access to many features needed to create and run an online business so it is also a great opportunity to learn how these features can help with marketing your products and building your business.
+The free trial for all the Shopify pricing plans (Shopify Starter, Basic Shopify, Shopify, and Advanced Shopify) gives you access to many features needed to create and run an online business.
+It is also a great opportunity to learn how these features can help with marketing your products and building your business.

 Step-by-step Shopify Store setup